quicksilver/GoogleChrome-qsplugin/Documentation.markdown

 The following actions are available:

 * **Reveal tab in Chrome** - Activates the tab in Chrome that contains the selected web page.
-This is only available for Chrome Tab types, i.e. the listing under "Open web pages".
+This is only available for Chrome Tab types, i.e. the listing under "Open web pages", or "Current Web Page".
 * **Reload tab in Chrome** - Reloads the tab in Chrome that contains the selected web page.
-This is only available for Chrome Tab types, i.e. the listing under "Open web pages".
+This is only available for Chrome Tab types, i.e. the listing under "Open web pages", or "Current Web Page".

 ### Proxies ###